 Documentation is a means to an end, just like refactoring.

 That’s a good start, but we should be more specific.
-Some examples of reasons for improving documentation could be:
+Some examples of reasons for improving documentation might be:

 A good first step for making a change to your documentation process is to create a project brief.
 Project briefs outline why we’re doing a new thing and what the new thing is.
-It covers:
+They cover:

 There are two experiences to think through to explore solutions to the problem.

-There are other tools where you need to learn markdown, or if you want to publish it you have to click a publish button that creates a pull request and so on.
-That’s far too complicated and it’ll be much harder to get people to adopt the habit of contributing to docs.
+There are other tools where you need to learn markdown, or that require you to click a publish button that creates a pull request and so on.
+These processes are far too complicated and make it much harder to get people to adopt the habit of contributing to docs.

-Part of the authoring experience is also the “maintaining” experience.
-Let’s say there’s a typo, or something’s outdated.
+The authoring experience also encompasses the “maintaining” experience.
+Let’s say there’s a typo, or something that's outdated.
 How much effort does it take for me to correct it?
 Because if I need to make a pull request or request permission to edit the document, I’m probably not even going to bother.
 So ideally people feel empowered to make changes from a technical perspective, like editing typos or keeping things relevant.

 Then think through the discovery experience.
 The north star for a good discovery experience, in my opinion, is when employees can find something without interrupting their colleagues.

-So for example, Slab does federated search, so when you search for something it’ll look across GitHub, Slack, Google Docs, or any other places you have documentation stored.
+For example, in Slab's federated search, when you search for something it’ll look across GitHub, Slack, Google Docs, or any other places you have documentation stored.
 It’s like a one-stop-shop for documentation.
 And the reason having something like that is important is it gives employees the confidence that if there is information on a subject out there, they can reliably find it.

 The north star for a good discovery experience, in my opinion, is when employees can find something without interrupting their colleagues.